Treatment Manager, CMTY COR - LCDC

 CoreCivic offers a comprehensive benefits package that includes Health, Dental, Vision, Life, PTO, Paid Holidays, 401(k) with company match and paid training!

 Graduate from an accredited college or university with a Bachelor's degree in Psychology, Social Work, Counseling or a closely related field is required.
-Where applicable, must possess a Master's degree and/or required licensure/certification.
+Where applicable, must possess a Master's degree.
+Must possess required TX LCDC licensure/certification.
 Must be authorized or endorsed to provide clinical supervision where required by prevailing regulation.
 Three years of experience in substance use counseling, to include one year of supervisory experience is required.
 One year of experience in a therapeutic community setting is preferred.
 Must demonstrate knowledge of the methods and techniques of substance use treatment, aftercare planning, clinical supervision, and applicable guidelines pertaining to the operations of a treatment program.
 Experience with Microsoft Office applications or other similar software applications is preferred.
 A valid driver's license is required.
 Minimum age requirement: Must be at least 18 years of age.
-CoreCivic is a Drug Free Workplace & EOE.
+CoreCivic is a Drug Free Workplace & EOE– M/F/Vets/Disabled.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability or veteran status.
 For more information on equal employment opportunity, please click here